cablelabs/snaps-boot/doc/source/install/install.md

 #### Step 8

 Execute this step either for defining large memory pages or for isolating CPUs between host and guest OS.

 ```
 root@conf-server# python iaas_launch.py -f conf/pxe_cluster/hosts.yaml -i
 ```

 > Note: This step is optional and should be executed only if CPU isolation or large memory page provisioning is required.

-### 4.2 OS Provisioning with single NIC

-The process for OS provisioning with a single NIC is currently TBD.

 ## 5 Clean-up and Troubleshooting